 More Options Now

-Since then, online weather has become a huge industry.
+Online weather has become a huge industry.
 Every local TV station employs several meteorologists who do a fine job reporting on the weather in the greater Denver metro area.
-Today, there are multiple web sites dedicated to recording and reporting nothing but the weather.
-And now any weather enthusiast can buy a reasonably-priced, high-quality weather station and get micro-accurate weather data from their own backyard.
+There are multiple web sites dedicated to recording and reporting nothing but the weather.
+And any weather enthusiast can buy a reasonably-priced, high-quality weather station and get micro-accurate weather data from their own backyard.

 RIP Littleton Weather Station

 Littleton's weather station was plagued with problems in 2014.
 It was hit by at least two hail storms which destroyed the anemometer and the rain bucket.
-The replacement parts took weeks to arrive and to be installed.
-Once installed, the station would only work for a few hours before going down again.
+The replacement parts took weeks to arrive and once installed, the station would only work for a few hours before going down again.